IdahoLabResearch/HydroGenerate/docs/DeveloperGuide_2_MethodsFunctions.md

 Computations Workflow, methods, functions, and classes
 ```

-## classes, methods, and functions implemented in HydroGenerate
+## Classes, methods, and functions implemented in HydroGenerate

 ##### Table 4: Description of classes, methods, and functions implemented in HydroGenerate.